Local Interest Groups

 North Loose Residents Association

-The North Loose Residents Association catchment area is from the Wheatsheaf to the Post Office at the top of Old Loose Hill.
+The North Loose Residents Association catchment area is from the Wheatsheaf to the Loose Parish Boundary.
 The Association has developed a good relationship with the Borough Council in respect of consultation on planning, environment and other issues affecting their ‘catchment area.
 They hold a number of events during the year for the benefit of their members.
 The Annual General Meeting is usually held in March.
 Membership of the Association now exceeds 800 but new members are always welcome and further information can be found at www.northloose.co.uk

 Valley Conservation Society